traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.answers.md

         <div class="w-[400px] h-[200px] mat-elevation-z4 p-2.5">
           <!-- C H A R T     4  -->
-          <app-zommable-time-series-line-chart-small class="h-full w-full"></app-zommable-time-series-line-chart-small>
+          <app-zoomable-time-series-line-chart-small class="h-full w-full"></app-zoomable-time-series-line-chart-small>
         </div>

     d.
-Verify that you see "zommable-time-series-line-chart-small works!" in your dashboard
+Verify that you see "zoomable-time-series-line-chart-small works!" in your dashboard